bhuyanamit986/FlowerClassification/README.md

 ### The Solution

 Inception Net v3 incorporated all of the above upgrades stated for Inception v2, and in addition used the following:
-RMSProp Optimizer.
+ - RMSProp Optimizer.
-Factorized 7x7 convolutions.
+ - Factorized 7x7 convolutions.
-BatchNorm in the Auxillary Classifiers.
+ - BatchNorm in the Auxillary Classifiers.
-Label Smoothing (A type of regularizing component added to the loss formula that prevents the network from becoming too confident about a class.
+ - Label Smoothing (A type of regularizing component added to the loss formula that prevents the network from becoming too confident about a class.
 Prevents over fitting).

+## Inception V4 (Inception v4 and Inception-ResNet were introduced in the same paper. https://arxiv.org/pdf/1602.07261.pdf)

+### The Premise:

+ - Make the modules more uniform.
+The authors also noticed that some of the modules were more complicated than necessary.
+This can enable us to boost performance by adding more of these uniform modules.
+The Solution
+ - The “stem” of Inception v4 was modified.
+The stem here, refers to the initial set of operations performed before introducing the Inception blocks. https://miro.medium.com/max/1292/1*cYjhQ05zLXdHn363TsPrLQ.jpeg
+ - They had three main inception modules, named A,B and C (Unlike Inception v2, these modules are infact named A,B and C).
+They look very similar to their Inception v2 (or v3) counterparts. https://miro.medium.com/max/1400/1*KrBAIZjcrlXu6JPiPQj2vQ.jpeg
+ - Inception v4 introduced specialized “Reduction Blocks” which are used to change the width and height of the grid.
+The earlier versions didn’t explicitly have reduction blocks, but the functionality was implemented. https://miro.medium.com/max/1400/1*2Hdo2wG3ILUoYaorJdlR-Q.jpeg

+**Note: I have used inception v3 as my model.